smdaa/smdaa.github.io/src/cinder-experiments/simulating_fluid/main.md

 }
 ```

 `#pragma omp parallel for` is a component of [OpenMP](https://www.openmp.org/wp-content/uploads/OpenMPRefGuide-5.2-Web-2024.pdf), a library facilitating parallel programming in C/C++.
-It's employed before a for loop to distribute its iterations among multiple threads.
+It is employed before a for loop to distribute its iterations among multiple threads.
 Consequently, the loop iterations can be executed concurrently, thereby diminishing the overall execution time.

 Opting to parallelize the outer loop instead of the inner loop is frequently more effective because it minimizes overhead.
 Each parallel region, initiated by `#pragma omp parallel`, incurs overhead, such as the creation and destruction of threads.